Southampton-RSG-Training/industry-skills-agile-training/episodes/15-working-with-clients.md

 ::: challenge
-## Group Challenge: There's No Such Thing as a Silly Question
+## Group Exercise: There's No Such Thing as a Silly Question

 (15 minutes)